RY4GIT/perceptual-models/README.md

 **Perceptual model** is defined as:
 > An expert summary of the watershed and its runoff processes often supported by field observations.
 Perceptual models are often presented as a schematic figure, although such a figure will necessarily simplify the hydrologist's complex mental model (McMillan et al., 2022)

-This repo contains a released version of the perceptual data model database from https://doi.org/10.1002/hyp.14845.
-Currently our database holds **400 models** in both text (269) and figure (131) format collected from hydrologic literature.
+This repo contains a released version of the perceptual data model database, used for the manuscript under review **"Global patterns in observed hydrologic processes (McMillan et al.)"**.
+Currently our database holds **400 models** in the form of both text (269) and figure (131, including 63 identified in [McMillan et al., 2022](https://doi.org/10.1002/hyp.14845)) collected from hydrologic literature.

 Visit **[the perceptual model interactive map](http://www.mcmillanhydrology.org/PerceptualModelDashboard.html)**  for the visualization :world_map:

 ## Installation/Getting Started
+If you are only interested in the pre-built database and not the building process, you can download the database backup (SQLdump) from ```data/backup/*.backup```.
+Alternatively, check csv files under ```data``` directory.

+The following explains the code used to build the Postgres database and webmap.

 **1. Create your environment**
 Use Conda to create an environment
 ```